mmu-webdesign/Level4-web-term-1/HTML/html02/12-semantic-elements.md

 - **sidebar**: `<aside>`; often placed inside `<main>`.
 - **footer**: `<footer>`.

-> It's worth noting that if you have previously coded `html` you may have used the `<div>` element to provide this kind of structure using classes to name each part of the page including `<div class="nav">`.
+> **Old school coding**: It's worth noting that if you have previously coded `html` you may have used the `<div>` element to provide this kind of structure using classes to name each part of the page including `<div class="nav">`.
 This of course does not provide semantic meaning to the page, is *old school*, and should be avoided.

 <!-- div class="exercise" -->